Detox Tea: Lemon and Ginger Tea

 Traditional Chinese Medicine is a belief system of wellness and medical practice based on the holistic view of the human body operating within the energy of nature.
 Its unique diagnostic means include acupuncture and widespread herb consumption.
 Ginger is one such example, and was, and still is used for stimulating one’s ‘qi’, meaning the life energy within us.

-Ginger Root as a stand-alone herbal tea was and again, still is recognised as a qi tonic within the practice of TCM.
+Ginger Root Benefits as a stand-alone herbal tea was and again, still is recognised as a qi tonic within the practice of TCM.
 It can also benefit the lungs, the spleen, and the stomach according to this belief system.

 What is ginger root good for?
 Digestive detoxification.
 Improving one’s digestive health is a critical starting point for successfully carrying out a full-body detox.
 Ginger Root Tea is capable of doing this by acting as a calmative, which subsequently has a relaxing effect on your intestinal environment.
 Furthermore, ginger can alleviate bloating and cramps, as well as reduce the potential for intestinal gas and flatulence.